-This can significantly reduce any inheritance you may wish to pass on to your beneficiaries and you should ensure you have a ‘no negative equity guarantee’ so that your estate doesn’t owe more than the proceeds of the sale.
+This can significantly reduce any inheritance you may wish to pass on to your beneficiaries.
+You should ensure that you have a ‘no negative equity guarantee’ so that your estate doesn’t owe more than the proceeds of the sale.
 You can choose an equity release product that allows you to ring-fence some of your property’s value to safeguard it for your beneficiaries.

-There are also different options available for equity release and some allow you to repay the interest, such as an interest serviced lifetime mortgage.
+There are also different options available for equity release.
+Some allow you to repay the interest, such as an interest serviced lifetime mortgage.